Mhaidat/ai-qa-platform/docs/02-PRD.md

 - Integrate with Jira for traceability.
 - Keep humans responsible for review and approval at every stage.
 - Build the foundation for a future AI-powered QA Platform.

+## 3. Product Modules

+The AI QA Platform is organized into independent modules.
+Each module is responsible for a specific part of the software testing lifecycle and can evolve independently while remaining integrated with the rest of the platform.

+### 3.1 Identity & Organization

+Responsible for organization management, user authentication, authorization, invitations, and role management.

+Main responsibilities:

+* Organization registration
+* User authentication
+* Team member invitations
+* Role management
+* Organization settings

+Roles supported in the MVP:

+* Administrator
+* Business Analyst
+* Manual QA Engineer
+* Automation QA Engineer

+---

+### 3.2 Project Management

+Responsible for managing software projects and importing requirements from external systems.

+Main responsibilities:

+* Create Projects
+* Connect to Jira
+* Import Stories
+* Create Stories manually
+* Organize project requirements

+Stories are the core business entity of the platform.

+Epics, Releases, and Sprints are optional organizational structures and should not be mandatory.

+---

+### 3.3 Knowledge Module

+Responsible for building and maintaining the project's knowledge base.

+The purpose of this module is to help Business Analysts understand the project before test design begins.

+Initial MVP capabilities:

+* AI Requirement Analysis
+* Business Rule Extraction
+* Gap Detection
+* Ambiguity Detection
+* Suggested Acceptance Criteria
+* Business Conflict Detection

+The Knowledge Base is visible to users and serves as a shared understanding of the project rather than being an internal AI component only.

+---

+### 3.4 Manual Testing Module

+Responsible for manual test design and review.

+Main responsibilities:

+* Generate AI Test Cases
+* Review generated test cases
+* Edit test cases
+* Delete test cases
+* Create manual test cases
+* Approve test cases

+Human review is mandatory before any test case is considered approved.

+---

+### 3.5 Jira Integration

+Responsible for synchronization between the platform and Jira.

+Main responsibilities:

+* Connect Jira projects
+* Import Stories
+* Link Test Cases
+* Synchronize manually with Jira

+Synchronization is always initiated by the user to prevent overwriting reviewed work.

+---

+### 3.6 Automation Module

+Responsible for generating automation code from approved test cases.

+Main responsibilities:

+* Select approved test cases
+* Generate Playwright TypeScript automation
+* Generate Page Object Model
+* Generate assertions
+* Download automation project

+Automation generation is available only for approved test cases.

+---

+### 3.7 AI Engine

+Responsible for all AI-related capabilities used across the platform.

+Responsibilities include:

+* Prompt Management
+* AI Model Integration
+* Embedding Generation
+* Semantic Search
+* Retrieval-Augmented Generation (RAG)
+* AI Response Validation

+The AI Engine assists users but never replaces human decisions.

+---

+### 3.8 Administration

+Responsible for platform administration.

+Main responsibilities:

+* User Management
+* Organization Settings
+* AI Configuration
+* Prompt Templates
+* System Configuration

+---

+### 3.9 Reporting (Future Release)

+This module is outside the MVP scope and will be introduced in future releases.

+Planned capabilities include:

+* Requirement Coverage
+* Test Coverage
+* Automation Coverage
+* Team Productivity
+* AI Usage Analytics
+* Quality Metrics

+---

+## Module Interaction

+The expected workflow between the core modules is as follows:

+Organization

+↓

+Project

+↓

+Stories

+↓

+Knowledge Analysis

+↓

+Manual Test Design

+↓

+Jira Synchronization

+↓

+Automation Generation

+This workflow represents the primary business process of the MVP and defines the expected lifecycle of requirements as they progress from business analysis to automation.